perpetualgrimace/jf-kirby-framework/readme.md

 - Clients love it because the panel is super user-friendly and customizable (if you put the time into setting up blueprints correctly).
 - My coworkers love it because they don't have to listen to me complain about how much I hate dealing with Wordpress.

 Everybody wins.
-Try it out for free as long as you like &rarr; [getkirby.com](getkirby.com).
+Try it out for free as long as you like at [getkirby.com](getkirby.com).

 I've included the Kirby and Kirby Panel repos as submodules.
 Which seems smart and easily updateable.